Dubai tennis: Daniil Medvedev storms into semifinals

-Childhood friends Daniil Medvedev and Andrey Rublev remains on course for a second straight Dubai Duty Free Tennis Championships final showdown as the two Russian stars stormed into the semifinals on Thursday.
+Childhood friends Daniil Medvedev and Andrey Rublev remain on course for a second straight Dubai Duty Free Tennis Championships final showdown as the two Russian stars stormed into the semifinals on Thursday.

 Showing no ill effect from his topsy-turvy third round three-set battle against hard-hitting Italian Lorenzo Sonego, Medvedev was in cruise control against Alejandro Davidovich Fokina of Spain, winning the quarterfinal clash in straight sets 6-2 6-3.